raspberrypi/documentation/raspbian/applications/camera.md

     --shutter,	-ss	Set shutter speed

 Set the shutter speed to the specified value (in microseconds).
-There is currently an upper limit of approximately 330000us (330ms, 0.33s) past which operation is undefined.
-This is being investigated.
+There is currently an upper limit of approximately 6000000us (6000ms, 6s) past which operation is undefined.

 	--drc,		-drc	Enable/Disable Dynamic Range compression